-learning more about one's disability and knowing which accommodations are helpful in reaching long-term goals).

-- · Know your accommodations at school. - Learn to use and take care of assistive technology (AT). - Go to your IEP team meetings. - Take part in developing the IEP (such as sharing your strengths, needs and interests). - Take and complete career awareness and exploration activities, often called transition assessments. - Think about the services needed for daily adult life (to help identify the appropriate agencies to be invited to the IEP team meetings). - Practice expressing your ideas, opinions and needs (self advocacy). - Practice using self-determination skills (such as making decisions and choices, solving problems, setting goals for yourself and believing in your ability to reach your goals).
+- Develop and use self-determination and selfadvocacy skills (such aslearning more about one's disability and knowing which accommodations are helpful in reaching longterm goals). - Know your accommodations at school. - Learn to use and take care of assistive technology (AT). - Go to your IEP team meetings. - Take part in developing the IEP (such as sharing your strengths, needs and interests). - Take and complete career awareness and exploration activities, often called transition assessments. - Practice expressing your ideas, opinions and needs (self advocacy). - Practice using self-determination skills (such as making decisions and choices, solving problems, setting goals for yourself and believing in your ability to reach your goals).